-Well, I probably heard about it when it happened.
+I probably heard about it when it happened.
 But I don't remember.
-Because I usually read the paper very avidly I wasn't out there.
-But I spent most of the first part of my life as an alcoholic trying to suppress the fact that I was a lesbian.
+Because I usually read the paper very avidly.
+I wasn't out there.
+But I spent most of the first part of my life as an alcoholic, trying to suppress the fact that I was a lesbian.
 So there are a lot of I have a lot of blank spaces in terms of memories of things.
-But after I sobered up and and what I was in the process of coming out, I read about it and being an old sort of semi mover and shaker and radical myself I thought that the there probably long overdue and doing it and I should put should have done it sooner.
-But it was wonderful because being gay pride means to me accepting who I am.
+But after I sobered up, and and when I was in the process of coming out, I read about it and being an old sort of semi mover and shaker and radical myself, I thought that they were probably long overdue and doing it and I should put should have done it sooner.
+But as wonderful as being gay pride means to me accepting who I am.
 And, and being being cool with that.
 And participating in the life of the community and doing what I can to further the cause of gay and lesbian rights.
 And I plan to celebrate it by by doing as I do normally.
-And then participating in in the events of Gay Pride Week such as going went to the banquet last Saturday night.
-I will attend several events and participate in the parade on Sunday.

-Well, of course I heard about it when it happened because I read The New York Times.
-My feeling was again, secretly knowing I was gay.
+And then participating in the events of Gay Pride Week, such as going up went to the banquet last Saturday night.
+I will attend several events and just fade in the parade on Sunday.
+Well, of course I heard about when it happened because I read The New York Times.
+My feeling was, again, secretly knowing I was gay.
 I was very sympathetic.
-I was involved in the anti war demonstrations myself at the time.
-I thought it was a great thing.
-Well, let me answer the let me say celebrated by being a be in the parade Sunday, the store our store, Lobo will have a booth at Star 91.
+I was involved in the anti war demonstration myself at the time, I thought it was a great thing.
+Well, let me answer the let me say celebrate it by being in the parade Sunday, the store our store, Lobo will have a booth at Star 91.
 So I guess in that sense, that's part of how we celebrate it.
 We decorate the store.
 We celebrate gay pride.
 We actually a year round at Lobo.
 But we do get a little more involved during Gay Pride Week.
 What Gay Pride means to me.
 Again, I think it's something that everybody should experience here around.
 I think it's very important that we take pride in being gay and lesbians first of all, because it's good for us individually.
 Everybody, I think should have a very positive attitude towards themselves.
-And that comes I think was pride and I think they should be proud if they are gay and if they're lesbian.
+And it comes I think with pride, I think they should be proud if they are gay and if they're lesbian.

-Now, Lee, Eleanor, Pat, and Larry will tell you how gay and lesbian people have changed over the years in their perception.
+Now Lee, Eleanor Pat and Larry will tell you how gay and lesbian people have changed over the years in their perception.
 You will hear what they think of young gay and lesbian people today.
-And what advice the four of them offer,
+And what advice the four of them offer